 Not sure where to stay in Seattle?

 Skip the crowded hotel experience and live like a local in Seattle’s best neighborhoods for a comparable rate.
-At Stay Alfred Vacation Rentals, we offer the most walkable and safe vacation homes in town.
-Of course you’re condo will be close by the best sushi spots, as well.
+Our Seattle Vacation Rentals offer the most walkable and safe vacation homes in town.
+Of course you're condo will be close by the best sushi spots, as well.
 Give us a call any time of day at 866-232-3864 and our knowledgeable reservation agents will be more than happy to help you book the perfect Emerald City getaway.